Indoor adventures: 12 things to do in London when it's raining

 12. West End Shows

-With theatres slowly but surely getting back to some sort of normality, there are plenty of picks to keep you busy with on a rainy day in London including family faves such as Mary Poppins (back from 7 August), The Lion King (reopens 29th July), Billionaire Boy (from 17th July), Harry Potter and the Cursed Child (currently suspended but we'll update with news once it's in!), Frozen the Musical (starts 27th August), Back to the Future The Musical (from 20th August) and Matilda the Musical (which returns in September).
+With theatres slowly but surely getting back to some sort of normality, there are plenty of picks to keep you busy with on a rainy day in London including family faves such as these ones in our guide to London theatre for kids.

 Like this read?
 Here's some more you might like: